 The two men sat on opposite sides of the little fire -- little more than a handful of coals by that time -- and ate the rabbit.
-Afterwards, Andy suggested they have a drink and he removed a bottle of whiskey from a saddlebag.
+Afterwards, Andrew suggested they have a drink and he removed a bottle from a saddlebag.

-"That's right neighborly," said Bandee as he allowed his new friend to pour two fingers of liquor into Bandee's battered tin cup.
-Bandee re-holstered his gun and the two men toasted the stars, which had begun to blink on overhead during dinner.
+"That's right neighborly," said Bandee as he allowed his new friend to pour two fingers into Bandee's battered tin cup.
+Bandee re-holstered his gun and the two men toasted the stars, which had begun to blink on during dinner.